yzx170/fu_lab/neural_cyst/README.md

 1. Phase cell counting: this script counts the number of cells within each cluster on a phase image.
 2. Phase Area Measurement: this script measures the area of each colony within a phase image.
+3. Marker Intensity Quantification: this script measures the average fluorescence expression of each channel via a DAPI nuclear mask.